binnyva/DZG-Notes/Litrature/Introduction to Philosophy.md

 ## The Value of Intellectual Autonomy

-"sapere aude": Which means literally dare to be wise.
-But a little bit less literally you could translate it, dare to know
+"sapere aude": Which means literally "dare to be wise".
+Better translation would be "dare to know"

 ## Descartes' Substance Dualism Theory of the Mind